dina-web-nrm/keycloak-docker/README.md

 # For centralized instance

-- Set up env file
+- Set up the env-files ( `cp template.env-mysql .env-mysql` and `cp template.env-keycloak .env-keycloak`)
 - Add URL(s) to docker-compose.yml
-- Setup proxy, remove local proxy from docker-compose.yml
+- Use centralized proxy - remove the local proxy from the docker-compose.yml
-- Start the services with `docker-compose up`
+- Start the services with `make up`
-- Set up Keycloak settings using the Admin console at https://keycloak.accounts.dina-web.local
+- Configure Keycloak using the Admin console at https://keycloak.accounts.dina-web.local
 - For better performance, enable theme caching (see below)

 # Keycloak settings

 Keycloak has a tool to export/import realm settings, but that doesn't seem to work reliably.
 Example export is at keycloak/realm-export.json

-Terms:
+**Terms:**

-- Realm: Entity that contains all settings for one project, in our case for all of DINA
+- Realm: an entity that contains all settings for one project, in our case for all of DINA
 - Client: an application that uses Keycloak for authentication.
 E.g. the collections management module

 ## Basic settings